Why Mulch Delivery & Installation Costs Matter in 2025

 Image of Wood Chips Mulch

-• Advantages: These chips provide excellent ground coverage and come in natural or dyed options to match landscaping aesthetics.
+• Pros: These chips provide excellent ground coverage and come in natural or dyed options to match landscaping aesthetics.
+They’re an affordable option as well.

-• Drawbacks: They decompose faster than some other options and may require yearly replenishment.
+• Cons: They decompose faster than some other options and may require yearly replenishment.
 Additionally, some dyed varieties may leach chemicals into the soil if not sourced responsibly.

 Compost and Leaf Mulch